This content has been automatically translated from Ukrainian.

 - PHP - Eloquent (Laravel)

 In short.
 ORM is a bridge between the world of objects and tables.
 It allows developers to think less about SQL and more about business logic.
-But like any tool, ORM is worth understanding so as not to turn convenience into a performance trap.
+But like any tool, ORM is worth understanding to avoid turning convenience into a performance trap.

 This post doesn't have any additions from the author yet.